slamander/website/content/post/connectivity_script_fig_mod.md

         geoCorrection(type="c",multpl=F)

 Now comes the fun part.
-This loop will perform the random walk routine using ‘gdistance:passage()’ for each pairwise path, generating a flow map.
+This loop will perform the random walk routine using `gdistance:passage()` for each pairwise path, generating a flow map.
 This flow map can be considered “conductance” a la Circuitscape, or the probabilities of passages based on randomized shortest-paths.